Leadership and Faculty

-Patricia A. Parker, Ph.D., is a clinical psychologist and assistant professor in the Department of Behavioral Science at The University of Texas MD Anderson Cancer Center.
+Patricia A. Parker, Ph.D., is Director of the Communication Skills Training and Research Program, Associate Member and Associate Attending Psychologist in the Department of Psychiatry & Behavioral Sciences at Memorial Sloan Kettering Cancer Center.
 Her primary focus is in conducting research in the area of healthcare practitioner-patient communication and quality of life of individuals with cancer.
-Dr. Parker has several NIH-funded trials examining the associations between uncertainty and communication on psychosocial adjustment and quality of life in patients with advanced cancers.
-Her work also focuses on evaluating outcomes of communication skills training.
+Dr. Parker has received peer-reviewed funding from the NIH, PCORI and from philanthropic organizations for her research in communication and decision-making.

 Antonella Surbone, M.D., Ph.D., trained in radiation therapy and medical oncology at the National Tumor Institute in Milan, Italy, and at the National Cancer Institute in Bethesda.
 She is currently professor of medicine at New York University, New York, and lecturer in moral philosophy and bioethics at the Universities of Rome and Turin, Italy.
 From 2004 to 2006 she was of head of the Teaching Research & Development Department of the European School of Oncology in Milano, Italy.
 She has published extensively in the fields of medical oncology and bioethics, focusing on the patient-doctor relationship, truth telling and cultural competence, ethical and social implications of genetic testing for cancer predispositions, ethics of clinical trials in the elderly and disclosure of medical errors in oncology.

 Rebecca Walters, MS, LMHC, LCAT, TEP, has been the director of the Hudson Valley Psychodrama Institute since 1989.
 With close to thirty five years of experience using psychodrama and experiential methods, she was the Director of Child and Adolescent Psychodrama Services at Four Winds Psychiatric Hospital, Katonah, NY.
 She has brought her well received training seminars on the use of action methods to conferences and training institutes throughout the US and abroad and is known for her warmth, sensitivity, humor, and ability to create a safe environment in which students can learn and practice new skills and roles.

 The I*CARE Web site staff are interested in your suggestions.
 Please contact us to suggest specific educational resources that you would like us to consider including on our Web site.

 Web Site and Program Information